 For Serving

-- Mix ½ cup vegan cream cheese with ½ cup green chili salsa in a small bowl.
+- Mix ½ cup vegan cream cheese with ½ cup green chile salsa in a small bowl.
 Place one chimichanga on a plate and pour some creamy green chili sauce over it.
 Add cilantro and a side of avocado.
 Enjoy!

 Video